gomcptest

 github.com/mark3labs/mcp-go

-The tools use the default GCP login credentials configured by gcloud auth login
+The tools use the default GCP login credentials configured by gcloud auth login.

 Project Structure

-: Implements a custom host that mimics the OpenAI API, using Google Gemini and function calling.
-This is the core of the POC.tools
+host/openaiserver: Implements a custom host that mimics the OpenAI API, using Google Gemini and function calling.
+This is the core of the POC.tools: Contains various MCP-compatible tools that can be used with the host:- Bash: Execute bash commands

 - Edit: Edit file contents